Length

 How to read the output

 The cooling BTU is your target AC capacity.
-The tonnage range (e.g. 1.5–2.0 ton) gives you shopping flexibility — pick a unit within that band.
-The heating BTU is your furnace or heat pump heating capacity target.
-If the same unit handles both (a heat pump or mini-split), ensure it meets the larger of the two numbers.
+The tonnage range (e.g. 1.5–2.0 ton) gives shopping flexibility, pick a unit within that band.
+The heating BTU is your furnace or heat pump heating target.
+If one unit handles both (a heat pump or mini-split), it needs to cover the larger of the two numbers.

 FAQ